 For Joe and Mary, less downtime means more money.

-- If Joe’s truck stays empty, money is lost and Joe may need to work on weekends to make up the difference.
+If Joe’s truck stays empty, he loses money and may need to work on weekends to make up the difference.

-When load boards were introduced, thousands of hours of efficiency were gained by facilitating the real-time connections like the one between Joe and Mary.
+Since their introduction, load boards have given thousands of hours of efficiency back to truckers and brokers by allowing real-time connections like the one between Joe and Mary.

 What else can a load board help with?